EVERYTHING YOU NEED TO KNOW ABOUT YOUR FAMILY MATH FESTIVAL

 *During these times, a teacher or administrator on your credentialed staff must be present and available to assist the Math Festival Presenter.

-PREPARATION FOR YOUR FAMILY MATHEMATICS FESTIVAL
+6. ADVANCE PREPARATION FOR YOUR FAMILY MATH FESTIVAL:

 ❏ It’s wise to start publicizing the event as soon as possible to avoid future date conflicts with other school or community events.
 A planning email will be sent which includes samples of flyers that can be modified with your particular date, information, and schedule; then used to announce your event in advance to your community.